jmetcalf78/Getting-and-Cleaning-Data-Course-Project/README.md

 `write.table(tidyMeans, file="./CourseProject_TidyMeans.txt", row.name=FALSE)`

 The tidyMeans table has 40 observations and 68 variables.
 Each observation represents a unique grouping of subject and activity.
-Each variable represents one of the subset of variables of interest from the measurement data
+Each variable represents one of the subset of variables of interest from the measurement data.
+The values represent the mean of those variables of interest (those that were means or standard devfiations of some vector of measurement values).